stevendaye/platolio/readme.md

 # Why Platolio
 Unlike the Raddict App which I concentrated much of my time using on the frontend Handelbars.js and its Helpers, here I will be using
 React.
-After Learning React & Redux and seeing how much I was limited by Handlebars.js and imagining all the potential and power I can unleash on the frontend using these technologies, I decided to build Platolio using mainly React & Redux.
+After Learning React & Redux and seeing how much I was limited by Handlebars.js and imagining all the potential and power I can unleash on the frontend using these technologies, I decided to build Platolio using mainly React & Redux on the front-end.
 At the same time, I am buidling this to put together as well the following technolgies I learned seperately: MongoDB, Express, React and Node, forming the MERN Stack.
 However, because I am looking for new challenges, I aim to add much more features than in Raddict.